Justin-Credible/Ionic-TypeScript-Starter/README.md

 It uses the [Ionic](http://ionicframework.com/) framework (version 1.x, built on [AngularJS](https://angularjs.org/) 1.x) which makes it possible to rapidly build apps that feel native.

-The project is written primarily in [TypeScript](http://www.typescriptlang.org/) which decreases development time and increases maintainability (with object oriented and type-safe code, compile-time checking, and IDE tooling such as refactoring and code completion).
+The project is written primarily in [TypeScript](http://www.typescriptlang.org/), which decreases development time and increases maintainability (with object oriented and type-safe code, compile-time checking, and IDE tooling such as refactoring and code completion).

 This project is IDE and platform agnostic.
-I recommend using the free and lightweight [Visual Studio Code](https://code.visualstudio.com) editor as it has superb support for TypeScript.
+I recommend using the free and lightweight [Visual Studio Code](https://code.visualstudio.com) editor, as it has superb support for TypeScript.

 In-browser development and debugging is possible via the Chrome developer tools.
 When deployed to a physical device, the application runs in the [Cordova](http://cordova.apache.org/) application container.